Life in Nebraska

 Winter is cold and windy.
 Snowfalls of 5-10 centimeters are common, and heavy snowstorms of 20 -30 centimeters can occur.
 In the colder months it is necessary to wear warm clothes, including coat, gloves, hat and boots.
 Since winter clothing is bulky and takes up a large amount of space if traveling by air, these heavier clothing items can be purchased after arriving on campus.

-Even though Seward is a small town, there many activities available right here.
+There are a lot of entertainment opportunities in Seward.
 The Rivoli movie theater and Sparetime Bowling are both located downtown and host special college student events.
 There are locations where you can rent movies or sit in a coffee shop.
 The community has a large outdoor swimming pool and a walking/biking trail around the edge of town.
 A number of community events take place throughout the year and Concordia’s Student Activities Council (SAC) hosts entertainment on campus which includes concerts, comedians, talent shows, and game nights that are free of charge to all students.